Air Fryer Recipe

 Method

-- Peel and grate the potatoes, then wring out moisture using a tea towel.
+- Peel and grate the potatoes, then squeeze out the moisture in a tea towel.

-- Combine grated potatoes, chopped bacon, and onion in a bowl.
+- Put the grated potatoes, chopped bacon, and onion into a bowl.

-- Add beaten egg, flour, salt, and pepper to the mixture and mix well.
+- Add the beaten egg, flour, salt, and pepper to the mixture and mix well.

 - Shape the mixture into small patties.

-- Brush patties with olive oil on both sides.
+- Brush both sides of the patties with olive oil.

-- Cook for 10-12 minutes, flipping halfway, until golden brown and crispy.
+- Cook for 10-12 minutes, flipping halfway through, until golden brown and crispy.

-- Remove from air fryer and cool on a wire rack.
+- Remove from the air fryer and leave to cool on a wire rack.

-- Serve hot with toppings or condiments of choice.
+- Serve hot with your choice of toppings or condiments.

 Why this works in an air fryer